 4. For jibs used outdoors, upgrades are a must.
 The standard factory finish for a jib crane is industrial enamel for indoor service.
 If the jib crane is outdoors, an upgrade to an epoxy paint system with a urethane top coat is well worth the cost.
 If the jib crane is dockside, a hot-dipped galvanized finish is the best (and most expensive).
 Locating a jib crane outdoors or in any corrosive atmosphere without the proper finish will lead to premature failure of the equipment.

 5. Consider the strength of your building column.
 For column-mounted jib cranes, both tie rod and full cantilever, it’s extremely important that the building column is strong enough to carry the load.
 If the column is too light, deflection will occur, and this can lead to a catastrophic failure.
 A structural engineer should be consulted, because the column will carry not only the jib crane but also the loading from the building.
 Shupper-Brickle can recommend a licensed Professional Engineer if a building column needs to be checked for its load carrying capability.

-With almost 50 years in the business, we know overhead material handling!
 Contact us for questions about standards jib cranes or specialty applications.
 Or learn more about jibs with this blog post on jib crane mounting types.